semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 This plugin is free only for development purpose.
 I did not install it on the cluster, but you can do it yourself, by following the instructions I gave you above.
 It is based on the ELK (Elasticsearch - Logstach - Kibana) stack, each of these products are from Elastic.co.
-*Marvel* provides you statistics about your cluster, KPIs monitoring, and a very powerfull log parser ; moreover, it has a nice interface !
+*Marvel* provides you statistics about your cluster, KPIs monitoring, and a very powerful log parser ; moreover, it has a nice interface !

 ## What's coming next ?

 Well, I think that's enough for today.
-I let you have fun with Elasticsearch, and i'll release the second article in a few weeks.
+I let you have fun with Elasticsearch, and I will release the second article in a few weeks.

+This second article, on which I already started to work, will be about more complex and interesting operations with Elasticsearch :
+- Indexing operations : Mappings config, Batch indexing, Segment merging and Routing.
+- Searching operations : Querying, Filtering the results, Compound queries, Highlighting, Sorting.